AntonioIlinovic/wedding-gallery/docs/TERRAFORM_DEPLOYMENT.md

 ```

 This will show you:
-- Resources to be created (VPC, subnets, EC2, RDS, S3, ECR)
+- Resources to be created (VPC, subnets, EC2, S3, ECR)
-- Estimated costs (if enabled)
 - Any errors or warnings

 **Review carefully** - this will create billable AWS resources!